-With Frontenac Gris, we started with an ameliorated juice that had a total acidity of 9.92 g/L, a pH of 3.00, and 5.1 g/L of malic acid.
-Although all the added yeasts showed some reduction from the initial malate levels in the juice, the acid reduction seen in the Lalvin C, Exotics, and the combination of Torulaspora delbrueckii with Exotics all were significantly lower than the control yeast (p <0.05).
+Results: With Frontenac Gris, we started with an ameliorated juice that had a total acidity of 9.92 g/L, pH of 3.00, and 5.1 g/L of malic acid.
+Although all the added yeast strains showed some reduction from the initial malate levels in the juice, the acid reduction seen in the Lalvin C, Exotics, and the combination of Torulaspora delbrueckii with Exotics all were significantly lower than the control yeast (p <0.05).
 We used Lalvin C in a larger lot following this trial in order to evaluate the sensory impacts of this yeast.
 It’s worth noting that in all 10 micro-vinifications in which Exotics was used, the wines exhibited some stuck fermentations.
 Thus, some care may be needed when using this yeast in order to complete fermentation in low pH juices.

 Our Frontenac was pressed and fermented as a rosé.
-Again, it was necessary to ameliorate to reduce the high sugars that we achieved in 2012, however, the initial malate concentration of the juice was still relatively high at 4.6 g/L. Interestingly enough, all yeast used for this trial caused a decrease in the final malic acid concentration of the wine.
-All observed differences in malate reduction were statistically significant (p<0.05), except for the two lots that were fermented with Lalvin C. There is essentially no difference between the observed malate reduction when using Lalvin C in conjunction with T. delbrueckii yeast.
+Again, it was necessary to ameliorate to reduce the high sugars that we achieved in 2012, however, the initial malate concentration of the juice was still relatively high at 4.6 g/L. All yeast used for this trial caused a decrease in the final malic acid concentration of the wine.
+All observed differences in malate reduction were statistically significant (p<0.05), except for the two lots that were fermented with Lalvin C. There is no statistical difference between the observed malate reduction when using Lalvin C in conjunction with T. delbrueckii yeast.
 This (along with the other results seen when using T. delbrueckii) suggests that any impact on the perception of acidity due to this yeast is likely not related to malate degradation.
 All the Frontenac fermentations finished dry with no stuck or sluggish characters.

 It is important to keep in mind that there are many different tools available to a winemaker to manage high acidity in their wines.
 The selection of yeasts that we looked at here are only a small example of what is available on the market.
 It is important to talk with technicians who supply your winery in order to get a better idea of what products might help with managing your acidity.
-This coming vintage (2013) will likely promise to be a challenging one, as we have yet to see bud-break in Minnesota this first week of May.
-Unless we see a warm summer and an extended warm fall, growers and winemakers need to start thinking now about how they might manage the vines and prepare for a high acid harvest.